ibm-cloud-docs/activity-tracker/analyze/iam_manage_login.md

     The API key includes information about the account.

-3. After the credentials are validated and the API key is authenticated to work in the account, the IAM Identity Service generates an Activity Tracker event with action **iam-identity.user-apikey.login**.
+3. After the credentials are validated and the API key is authenticated to work in the account, the IAM Identity Service generates an {{site.data.keyword.atracker_short}} event with action **iam-identity.user-apikey.login**.
 This event is available in the account that is associated with the API key.